hillc255/Masks/README.md

 ## License
-Masks CMS uses Django released under the under terms of the [MIT License](LICENSE).
+Masks uses Django released under the under terms of the [MIT License](LICENSE).